 You can never be too careful when it comes to protecting yourself from harmful UV rays.
 The higher the elevation, the harsher the effects of the sun.
 Wearing sunscreen or sunblock is essential, especially being at an altitude of 4,200 meters above sea level.

 Anytime you do any extensive outdoor activity, it’s a good idea to have a first-aid kit somewhere nearby.
 You may also wish to bring elevation sickness pills, which can help prevent illness from not acclimating properly to high elevations.

 The Humantay Lagoon is surrounded by mountains, one of them is the Apu Salcantay that reaches 6,271 meters above sea level.
-In the Vilcabamba mountain range, this is a small mountain range of the Andes in the south of Peru that extends about 260 kilometers northeast of Cusco.
+The Vilcabamba mountain range is a small mountain range of the Andes in the south of Peru that extends about 260 kilometers northeast of Cusco.

 Salcantay means “wild mountain” in two Quechua words.

 Their majesty only evokes respect and it is not difficult to understand why the ancient Incas believed that they are responsible for protecting the peoples of the Andes, even today they are revered, the sacred rituals to feed the Pachamama Mother Earth even They are still active.

 Locals to the area know Humantay Lake as Laguna Humantay and it is thought that the Laguna was a sacred area to the Incas.
 It was commonplace that people would leave sacred offers on the edges surrounding the lake.